OliverSwift/LoRa-STM32WB55/README.md

 RSSI|Read| Updated when downlink message is received SNR|Read| Updated when downlink message is received

+> Note: don't mess with period, there is a duty cycle limitation of 1%.
+> With the default settings, the module sends 15 bytes every 10 seconds.
+At SF7BW125 this can be
+> done at the lowest period of ~7 secs.

 Here an illustration of the exposed characteristics when connected to it:

 ![LoRaWAN-GATT](Docs/LoraWAN-GATT.png)

+#### Low power management

 _to be continued_